-It is light, simple to use and include the three main torque settings for road bikes.
+It is light, simple to use, and includes the three main torque settings for road bikes.

 The TW-5.2 is the newest click wrench from Park Tool and performs admirably.
-It’ss very well built, easy to handle, the grip sits comfortably in the hand and it is capable of between 2 to 14Nm.
+It’s very well built, easy to handle.
+The grip sits comfortably in hand and capable of between 2 to 14Nm.

 That should cover everything on a road or mountain bike.
-The dial adjust gives a reassuring click when you set it and a clearly audible click when you hit the correct settings.
+The dial adjusts a reassuring click when you set it and a clearly audible click when you hit the correct settings.

 About as easy as it gets.

-A torque wrench is as precision a tool as you can get when it comes to bike maintenance.
+A torque wrench is as precise a tool as you can get when it comes to bike maintenance.
 You need reliability to make sure those critical parts of your bike are properly tightened.

 This torque wrench from bike maintenance specialists Pedro’s features a 10 to 80Nm torque range, making it well equipped to handle such high torque components as bottom brackets, cranksets, and cassette lockrings.